Diamond Head Apts Ltd

 No analysis available

-I searched for phrases like laundry on each floor, laundry room on every floor, and floor-by-floor laundry.
-The public remarks only indicate a community laundry on the premises, which does not support every-floor laundry.
-No listing explicitly says there is a laundry room on each floor.
+I searched for wording like laundry on every floor, laundry room on each floor, and floor-by-floor laundry.
+The public remarks only reference general laundry availability on the premises and in-unit washer/dryer, so there is no evidence for this feature.

 Parking is clearly present across the listings, with many remarks explicitly referencing it.
 Examples include '2 covered parking stalls,' 'dedicated parking,' '1 parking,' 'assigned parking,' and 'secured covered parking.'
 The evidence is consistent across multiple agents and aligns with the MLS checkbox data.